What is the goal of your workflow? What problem does it solve, or how does it help you?

 - In the “Format Rules” section, choose “Custom formula is”, and in the field below it enter:

 - Column B is Date, C is Description, D is Category, E is Amount, G is your new column for Links, M is Institution and P is “Transaction ID” (update any of your column letters if they are different).
-Set Fill Color to light gray 1, Text Color to Dark gray 4, and Italics.
+Set Fill Color to Light yellow 3, Text Color to Dark yellow 3, and Italics.

 Optional Transfer In ‘Unlinked’ Formatting Rule